 According to the late Apple co-founder and former CEO Steve Jobs’ biography, there were three industries he wished to reinvent through Apple: textbooks, television, and photography.
 While Apple has already begun some industry-changing moves in textbooks and is said to be working on some form of larger ideas for its Apple TV technology, it can be said that it has also already changed the photographic world several times — but there may be more to come.

 Apple (in partnership with Kodak, ironically) was one of the first to market a consumer-level digital camera, the QuickTake, which debuted in 1994.
 Well ahead of its time and hobbled by the limits of affordable technology, the camera did not do especially well and is largely forgotten now despite its highly influential role in bringing digital photography into the mainstream.
+It has come on leaps and bounds since then with products being released all the time, such as the latest; a digital photo frame.
 Apple discontinued the camera in 1997 upon Jobs’ return to Apple.

 Most competitor camera makers could see the potential of the device, however, and quickly brought out their own digital cameras.
 Over the next few years, digital cameras gained consumer acceptance that is now the standard and has almost entirely replaced film, even at the most professional levels.